asherbig/ruit-bot/README.md

 ### Command Syntaxes

-All commands are done through direct messages with Ruit-Bot in order to reduce spam in our public channels For any command with a guest instead of a slack user, just type their name without the "@"
+All commands are done through direct messages with Ruit-Bot in order to reduce spam in our public channels.
+For any command with a guest instead of a slack user, just type their name without the "@"

 To record a game: